TatsuUkraine/dart_environment_config/README.md

 packages that relies on it.

 For example `.env` generation feature can be used with [flutter_config](https://pub.dev/packages/flutter_config) package.
-This particular package allows you to pass environment variables into your native layer like your plugins or Android/iOS app configuration.
+This particular package allows you to pass environment variables from `.env` into your native layer like your plugins or Android/iOS app configuration.

 For more info see this docs for [Android](https://github.com/ByneappLLC/flutter_config/blob/master/doc/ANDROID.md)